-Fixed deposits maturing after three months earn interest rate of 2.75% per annum (31 December 2018: 3.2% per annum).
+Fixed deposits maturing after three months earn interest rate of 3.2% per annum.

-The Group is required to maintain certain deposits/balances amounting to AED 6,211,570 thousands (31 December 2018: AED 6,798,327 thousands) with banks for advances received from customers against sale of development properties which are deposited into escrow accounts.
+An amount of AED 5,267,101 thousands (31 December 2018: AED 6,798,327 thousands) are with banks for advances received from customers against sale of development properties which are deposited into escrow accounts.
 These deposits/balances are not under lien.